Kebab

 Avoid

-- Meat shows gray or brown discoloration indicating oxidation or spoilage
+- Meat displays gray, brown, or greenish discoloration indicating oxidation or spoilage

-- Excessive liquid pooling in packaging (indicates poor quality or spoilage)
+- Excessive liquid accumulation in packaging suggesting degradation or improper handling

 Where to Find